Merkel "holds keys in her hand" to save Greece, Varoufakis says

 “The government leaders in the EU have to act,” Varoufakis said.
 “And among them she, the representative of the most important country, holds the keys in her hands,” he said, referring to Merkel.
 “I hope she uses them.”

-Germany is the biggest European contributor to the bailout programmes that have kept Greece afloat for the past five years.
+Germany is the biggest European contributor to the bailout programs that have kept Greece afloat for the past five years.

 With the prospect of default looming if it cannot pay the IMF 1.6 billion euros by June 30, Greece’s leftist government rejected creditors’ final offer and instead called a referendum for July 5 on whether to accept the terms offered in order to unlock billions of euros in bailout funds.